 This series of two articles focuses on the current development of the Russian Arctic region, while explaining and demonstrating the importance of using strategic thinking for governments as well as for business actors.
 Indeed, the international dynamics of geopolitical and environmental changes, including their interactions, are becoming so rapid and powerful that political and business actors have to integrate them, … Continue reading Strategic Thinking in the Russian Arctic: When Threats Become Opportunities (1)

 In this new article about the current development of the warming Russian Arctic, The Red (Team) Analysis Society studies how Russia is currently devising an industrial and business grand strategy.
 This strategy is created through new oil and gas exploitations and the constant opening of the Siberian Northern Sea Route.
-These new activities are made possible by the rapidly intensifying climate change, … Continue reading The Warming Russian Arctic: Where Russian and Asian Business and Strategies Converge?
+These new activities are made … Continue reading The Warming Russian Arctic: Where Russian and Asian Business and Strategies Converge?

 In this article on the development of the energy, business and military nexus of the Arctic by Russia, the Red (Team) Analysis Society studies how the Russian Arctic is becoming a new crucial business and strategic “centre” in the world, through the creation of numerous energy and infrastructure projects and operations, which attract Chinese companies (Jean-Michel Valantin, … Continue reading The Russian Arctic meets the Chinese New Silk Road